FWasik/Parts-Warehouse-App/README.md

 2. Ensure that a category cannot be removed if there are parts assigned to it.
 3. Ensure that a parent category cannot be removed if it has child categories with parts assigned.
 4. Implement input validation for both collections.
-5. Pay special atention to the 'location' field in the 'parts' dataset, which includes sections such as room, bookcase, shelf, cuvee, column, row.
+5. Pay special attention to the 'location' field in the 'parts' dataset, which includes sections such as room, bookcase, shelf, cuvee, column, row.
 6. Ensure that each part belongs to a category and that a part cannot be in a base category.
 7. Dockerize the application, ensuring that it can be easily deployed and run in a containerized environment.
 8. Ensure that the API returns results in JSON format and can be consumed with Postman.

-In addition, I added some additional rules for the application to maintain the consistency of collections in the application:
+In addition, I made up some rules for the application to maintain the consistency of collections in the application:

-1. The base category cannot be assigned to an existing category (a problem with the "looping" of categories in the tree and difficulties in deletion.)
+1. The base category cannot be assigned to its descendant (a problem with the "looping" of categories in the tree and difficulties in deletion).
-2. A category cannot be its parent
+2. A category cannot be its parent.
+3. Cannot change category to a base category if there are parts assigned to that category.
 3. I assumed that in the location field (dictionary), the keys are the names of the locations, and the values represent the number of parts in each location.
 Therefore, the sum of the values from the locations must be equal to the quantity.
 4. When a category is updated, it is also updated in other categories and parts (just like a name update).
-5. All children are also removed when deleting a specific category. (all down the category tree)
+5. All children are also removed when deleting a specific category. (all down the category tree).
-6. Unique names for categories
+6. Unique names for categories.

 All requirements and rules have been met.